danger

 3.123.030 Membership.

-1. The Board shall have 11 permanent members.
-Board members shall be appointed by the Mayor in consultation with the Commissioner(s)-in-Charge of the bureaus, and confirmed by the Council.
-Any Council member may submit nominations to the Commissioner(s)-in-Charge.
-In consultation with the Commissioner(s)-in-Charge, the Mayor shall appoint the two Co-Chairs of the Board.
-Six members shall constitute a quorum of the Board.
+The Board will have 11 permanent members.
+Board members will be appointed by the Mayor and confirmed by the Council.
+Any Council member may submit nominations to the Mayor.
+The Mayor will appoint the two Co-Chairs of the Board.
+Six members will constitute a quorum of the Board.

 3.123.040 Appointments - Composition.

 2. B. Restrictions.
-No individual with any direct financial interest in either city utility other than as a rate-paying customer or as an employee of the utility bureaus.
+No individual with any direct financial interest in either City utility other than as a rate-paying customer or as an employee of the utility bureaus may serve on the Board.

-3. C. The Mayor shall, in consultation with the Commissioner(s)-in-Charge, appoint three non-voting, ex officio members annually, to engage utility bureau employees in the budget process.
-The ex officio members shall be one represented and two non-represented utility bureau employees, appointed to participate in the process of developing recommendations on the bureaus’ annual budgets.
-The voting and ex officio members shall be evenly distributed between the utility bureaus.
-The term of ex officio members shall be for 1 year.
+3. C. The Mayor will appoint three non-voting, ex officio members annually, to engage utility bureau employees in the budget process.
+The ex officio members will be one represented and two nonrepresented utility bureau employees appointed to participate in the process of developing recommendations on the bureaus’ annual budgets.
+The voting and ex officio members will be evenly distributed between the utility bureaus.
+The term of ex officio members will be for one year.
 Ex officio members may be re-appointed up to three times.

 3.123.050 Terms.

-1. A. Board members will be appointed to serve for a term of 3 years.
-The terms of each member shall run from the date of the City Council's confirmation of the member's appointment, or such other date as the Council may establish.
+1. A. Board members will be appointed to serve for a term of three years.
+The terms of each member will run from the date of the City Council's confirmation of the member's appointment, or such other date as the Council may establish.

 2. B. The Board may make recommendations to the Mayor regarding the reappointment of existing members.
-Notwithstanding the limitations of this Section, a Board member may continue to serve until his or her replacement is appointed.
+Notwithstanding the limitations of this Section, a Board member may continue to serve until their replacement is appointed.

-3. C. If any member of the Board is absent more than three regularly scheduled meetings of the Board during any 12 month period, without having notified the Co-Chairs in advance of such absence, such member shall be deemed to have resigned from the Board.
-The member's position shall thereafter be vacant and subject to appointment by the Mayor.
+3. C. If any member of the Board is absent more than three regularly scheduled meetings of the Board during any 12-month period without having notified the Co-Chairs in advance of such absence, such member will be deemed to have resigned from the Board.
+The member's position will then be vacant and subject to appointment by the Mayor.

-4. D. The Mayor may remove any member of the Board at his or her discretion for due cause, including but not limited to malfeasance or neglect of duties.
+4. D. The Mayor may remove any member of the Board at the Mayor’s discretion for due cause, including but not limited to malfeasance or neglect of duties.

 3.123.060 Standing Committees.